grafana/grafana/docs/sources/alerting/fundamentals/notification-policies/index.md

 ### Example

-Illustrated below is an example with a relatively simple notification policy tree and some alert instances.
+Here is an example of a relatively simple notification policy tree and some alert instances.

+{{< figure src="/media/docs/alerting/notification-routing.png" max-width="750px" caption="Notification policy routing" >}}

-Here's a breakdown of how these policies are selected;
+Here's a breakdown of how these policies are selected:

 **Pod stuck in CrashLoop** does not have a `severity` label, so none of its child policies are matched.
 It does have a `team=operations` label, so the first policy is matched.